GeekLad/meteora-discord-bot/README.md

 ### Running the Bot

+I've only run the bot on Linux (both native Linux and WSL).
+If you run on Windows, I recommend running it under WSL.

 - [Install Bun](https://bun.sh)
+- [Create a Discord application](https://discord.com/developers/applications), to get your bot token
 - Create a `.env` with the following environment variables:
+  - `SOLANA_RPC`: URL for a Solana RPC
   - `DISCORD_BOT_TOKEN`: Your Discord bot's token
   - `DUNE_API_KEY`: Your [Dune API key](https://dune.com/settings/api)
   - `DLMM_REFRESH_MINUTES`: The number of minutes to wait between refreshes for